tenbonks/gravBALL/README.md

     1. Load the website.
     2. Check the canvas element to see if the expected function is running (drawStart).
     3. Click the canvas to see if the gamestate changes as expected (drawGame) is now running.
-    4. The boot process of the game is working as expected.
+    4. This verifies the boot process of the game is working as expected.

 2. does gravBALL change to "Oops!" (drawLose) screen if collision is detected:
     1. Click the canvas to start game.
     2. Let the ball freely bounce until collides the a pillar.
     3. the canvas changes to "Oops" as expected.
-    4. The collision mechanic of the game is working as expected.
+    4. This verifies that the collision mechanic of the game is working as expected.

 3. I expect there to be no sound, if mute button has been clicked since the page loaded:
     1. Click the mute button above canvas, and verify the text below the mute button changes to "Sound off".